mr-m96/samsung-docs/docs/Odin/Session.md

 | 0x64         | 32-bit integer    | Packet type, would be 0xFF on failure       |
 | dynamic      | 32-bit integer    | The protocol version, modified              |

-The Response Ack would be:
+The modified version would be:
 * If the `<Protocol Version>` is 0, would return `0x20000`
 * If the `<Protocol Version>` is lower than bootloader's,
     * it would return `(<Protocol Version> << 16) | 0x0`